 What’s the difference?
 How do you know if you need a schedule or plan?

 Let’s clarify by establishing a definition for each one.

-Well, a schedule is the general framework telling you what to expect at each stage of the day or week.
+A schedule is the general framework telling you what to expect at each stage of the day or week.
 It can range from being a detailed timeline, showing what you’ll be doing in every 30-minute time block, to being a general flow of routine.
-Planning, on the other hand, focuses on TODAY.
-It’s not just a general idea of what you’ll be doing on Mondays; instead it’s a specific plan of what needs to be done on this particular Monday.
+But it ultimately tells you what each Monday will generally look like.

 So, why is it critical to go beyond a schedule and create a daily or weekly plan?
 There are several reasons.
 We’re going to take a look at the three that I consider to be the most important.

 A plan tells you that, in order to finish a year’s worth of math in this school year, you need to have completed lesson 30 (as an example) by the end of the last week in September.
 If you start school in early August, that benchmark lets you know that you have a little bit of flexibility, but you still need to make sure math gets done almost every day.

 The daily and weekly plan helps you to lay out benchmarks, see exactly where you are in comparison to those benchmarks, and know how to adjust the daily plan if you get ahead or fall behind.